pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 [Once again, it's a choice, not science][stackgamedev_link]. ;)

 <md-note>
-_Note_: We truly think that using the Unity editor as a level editor is valuable, unless you have time, money and dedicated level designers that need special tools.
+_Note_: On a bigger project, you may need a dedicated level editor such as Tiled or a custom one you made.
+Your levels can be text (plain, XML, JSON, etc) files that you read in Unity for example.
 </md-note>

 ## Planes